 To update your license (ad-hoc update):

-Veeam will connect to web license management portal to obtain a new key (data will be communicated securely using HTTPS).
+Veeam will connect the web license management portal to obtain a new key (data will be communicated securely using HTTPS).

 You can instruct Veeam Backup Enterprise Manager to schedule automatic connection with Veeam licensing server and periodically send requests for a new license.
-For that, on the Settings tab, select the Update license key automatically check box.
-With this setting enabled, Veeam will start requesting a new license weekly, and 7 days before current license expiration date - daily.
+For that, on the Details window, select the Update license key automatically check box.
+With this setting enabled, Veeam will start requesting a new license weekly, and 7 days before current license expiration date — daily.

-If this option is enabled in Enterprise Manager (even if deactivated in the Veeam backup management console), automatic update will be performed anyway: Enterprise Manager will obtain a new key from Veeam licensing portal and propagate it to all managed Veeam backup servers.
+If this option is enabled in Enterprise Manager (even if deactivated in the Veeam backup console), automatic update will be performed anyway: Enterprise Manager will obtain a new key from Veeam licensing server and propagate it to all managed Veeam backup servers.

-For information on license management in Veeam backup management console, refer to Veeam Backup & Replication User Guide.
+For information on license management in Veeam Backup and Replication, see the Licensing section of the Veeam Backup & Replication User Guide.